Royal Festival Hall Auditorium,1951.

 As Assistant Lecturer at Edinburgh University, Marion Ross set up a course in acoustics for music students.
 She took a keen interest in the construction of the Royal Festival Hall in London, one of the first concert halls to be designed for its acoustical qualities, not entirely successfully!

-Marion Ross was the focus for this group during their Minerva Scientifica workshops.
+Marion Ross was the focus for this group during their Minerva Scientifica workshops in 2017.
 Her story – told to them by Catherine Booth from the National Library of Scotland – inspired them to think of all the amazing things in the world that they would like to investigate – just as she did.
-They start by sharing her musical and scientific background and then you’ll hear what they want to know!

 Marion Ross was educated at Edinburgh Ladies College then Edinburgh University.
 She trained as a teacher of mathematics in Cambridge.
 She gained her PhD back at Edinburgh University.

-Wartime Researcher During WW2, Marion Ross spent 4 years working with the Admiralty at Rosyth, Fife, and became Head of the Research Group.
-Their investigations involved underwater acoustics and hydrodynamics CC BY-SA 3.0, LinkSound Waves in Water
+During WW2, Marion Ross spent 4 years working with the Admiralty at Rosyth, Fife, and became Head of the Research Group.
+Their investigations involved underwater acoustics and hydrodynamics

 Photographic plate, exposed to billion-volt protons (Brookhaven National Laboratory. c.
 1957)